bhawnagupta2809/Media-and-Entertainment/README.md

 # Media-and-Entertainment
-This repository will be used to do analysis on OTT platforms.
+This repository will be used to do analysis on OTT platforms and develop a recommendation sysytem for the users.